Medical device maker Smith & Nephew CEO: Big not always beautiful

-Jan 12 The chief executive of Smith & Nephew , the medical device maker that has been the subject of persistent takeover rumors, on Monday said mergers designed to gain size do not change market share dynamics in the hip and knee replacement business.
+The chief executive of Smith & Nephew, the medical device maker that has been the subject of persistent takeover rumors, on Monday said mergers designed to gain size do not change market share dynamics in the hip and knee replacement business.

 "I am not a fan of the concept 'big is beautiful,'" said Olivier Bohuon, speaking at an annual JPMorgan conference on healthcare.